oldtools/v0rt3X/ReadMe.md

 # W.I.P/To Do

 Configuration, save and save-state locations are written to the Game.ini, however Cloud-Backup of Game-Saves and Game-Configuration files is a work in progress.

-I will likely end up leveraging a file-sync service.
+I will likely end up adopting an open sourced file-sync service application.

 # Building or compiling from source